jimstroming/bulls-and-cows/README.md

 bullsandcows.py n k

-Where n = number of colors
+where n is the number of slots k is the number of types of pegs.

-      k = number of slots
+For example, buildandcows.py 10 4